 - The ability to maintain personal well-being despite the lack of routine

-- Loves being there for students
+- A commitment to being there for your students first, always

 I am so grateful for my time working on-site in Thessaloniki – a place that is now one of my favorite cities in the world.
 Should you find yourself with the opportunity to work abroad in international education – go for it – but manage your expectations beforehand.